Die Schnellboot-Seite

 The British side believed at a stationing of 50 boats in the flotillas with 12 to 14 boats each along the Netherlands, the Belgiuan, and the French coasts.

-The own losses were a mine hit on 28.08.1940 on "S 19", which, however, could be towed to Calais, the sinking of "S 37" by a mine hit and severe damaged by a bomb hit on "S 36", fragment damages on "S 33", "S 37", and "S 13" as well as 17 killed in action or died respectively, six severely wounded (among them also Kptlt.
-Kemnade), two slightly wounded and four slightly wounded during the explosion of the torpedo store at Oostend.
+The own losses were a mine hit on 28.08.1940 on "S 19", which, however, could be towed to Calais, severe damages by a bomb hit on "S 36", fragment damages on "S 33", "S 37", and "S 13" by a British raid against Ostende, the sinking of "S 23", "S 32", "S 37", by mine hits and "S 38" by artillery and ramming by destroyers, and 22 men killed in action or died respectively because of theit woundings, six severely wounded (among them also Kptlt.
+Kemnade), two men slightly wounded and four men slightly wounded during the explosion of the torpedo store at Oostend.
+The explosion damaged "S 31" and S 35" so that they fell out for the reminder of the year.

 The tactic employed by the S-boats to lay in lurking positions along the convoy routes without sufficient air reconnaissance caused the boats often to advance into empty areas.

 In the year 1940 20 new S-boats were commissioned.
-With four boats lost that meant a growth of 16 boats.
+With boats lost that meant a growth of 16 boats.